Early European Farmers: Overview

+Admixture model of Neolithic West Eurasian populations based on ancestral Epipaleolithic/Mesolithic populations:

 Populations of the Anatolian Neolithic derived most of their ancestry from the Anatolian hunter-gatherers (AHG), with a minor geneflow from Iranian/Caucasus and Levantine related sources, suggesting that agriculture was adopted in situ by these hunter-gatherers and not spread by demic diffusion into the region.
 Ancestors of AHGs and EEFs are believed to have split off from Western Hunter-Gatherers (WHGs) between 45kya to 26kya during the Last Glacial Maximum, and to have split from Caucasus Hunter-Gatherers (CHGs) between 25kya to 14kya.

+A 2025 study found that the spread of Neolithic cultures in Western Anatolia and the Aegean was a complex phenomenon involving admixture between Central Anatolian farmers as well as Western Anatolian hunter-gatherers who adopted farming, leading to the formation of the classic "Anatolian Farmer" genetic profile sometime after 7000 BC, and that in Western Anatolia the adoption of agriculture was not necessarily a purely migratory phenomenon, but involved cultural exchange.

 Genetic studies demonstrate that the introduction of farming to Europe in the 7th millennium BC was associated with a mass migration of people from Northwest Anatolia to Southeast Europe, which resulted in the replacement of almost all (c.
 98%) of the local Balkan hunter-gatherer gene pool with ancestry from Anatolian farmers.
 In the Balkans, the EEFs appear to have divided into two wings, who expanded further west into Europe along the Danube (Linear Pottery culture) or the western Mediterranean (Cardial Ware).
 Large parts of Northern Europe and Eastern Europe nevertheless remained unsettled by EEFs.
 During the Middle Neolithic there was a largely male-driven resurgence of WHG ancestry among many EEF-derived communities, leading to increasing frequencies of the hunter-gatherer paternal haplogroups among them.

 Around 7,500 years ago, EEFs originating from the Iberian Peninsula migrated into Northwest Africa, bringing farming to the region.
 They were a key component in the neolithization process of the Maghreb, and intermixed with the local forager communities.